Wall-crossing, Hitchin Systems, and the WKB Approximation: From brane constructions to Hitchin systems

 \subsubsection{Mapping to a Hitchin system}

 We are now ready to return to the Hitchin system described in Section \ref{sec:scft}.
 We interpret the $K$ branches $\tilde v(t)$ of the solutions to $F(t,v)=0$ as the $K$ eigenvalues of the Higgs field $\varphi_s$, because these are the positions of the M5-branes.
 Our choice to fix the center of mass to eliminate the $\tilde v^{K-1}$ term in the polynomial $F(t,v)$ guarantees that $\varphi_s$ is valued in $SU(K)$ and not $U(K)$.
 The spectral curve of the Hitchin system on the cylinder is, by definition, $\det (\tilde v + \varphi_s) =0 $.
 We want to identify this spectral curve with the curve $F(t,v)=0$ wrapped by the IR M5-brane.
 The only important point is to remember that $\varphi_s$ transforms as a one-form, $\varphi_t dt= \varphi_s ds$.
-Identifying the spectral curve with the curve $F(t,v)=0$ and making the definition $x := \frac{\tilde v}{t}$, the spectral curve in $T^* \IC^\times$ becomes
+Identifying the spectral curve with the curve $F(t,v)=0$ and making the definition $x := \frac{\tilde v}{t}$, the spectral curve in $T^* \IC^\times$ has the form

+(The $\tilde p_i$ differ from the $p_i$ which appeared in \eqref{eq:swcurve1} because of the shift we made from $v$ to $\tilde v$.)
 If we do not factor out the $U(1)$ degree of freedom we identify $x=v/t$.
 In any case, this equation is to be identified with \eqref{eq:speccurve}.
 Note that the Seiberg-Witten differential is $x\,dt$, as asserted in Section \ref{sec:scft}.

 In order to treat the singularities in a more symmetric way it is useful to embed $\IC^\times \to \IC \IP^1$ via $t \to [t:1]$.
 Then we recognize that the boundary conditions at the ends of the cylinder, i.e. at $t=0, \infty$, state that $\varphi_t dt$ has a simple pole with residue given by the asymptotic values of $v$.
 Thus, we deduce the boundary conditions on the Higgs field: